LEXICON OF BIEARTH

 Shortcuts

 The main styles of craft beer have developed in certain geographical areas, for historical, geological and political reasons.
-Water quality, yeast types, climatic conditions, brewing techniques...
-All these factors have shaped styles and led to a classification of beer.
+The quality of the water, the types of yeast, the climatic conditions, the brewing techniques...
+All these factors have shaped the styles and led to a classification of beer.

-Some microbrewers use craft beer styles descended from millennia-old traditions, while others draw inspiration from them and innovate with their own personal touch.
-As a result, beer styles are constantly evolving, as is the beer scene in general.
-There are hundreds of names for craft beer styles, but here's a digest of what you'll find on a regular basis.
+Some microbrewers use craft beer styles that are descended from age-old traditions, while others draw inspiration from them and innovate with their own personal touch.
+So beer styles are constantly evolving, as is the beer scene in general.
+There are hundreds of names for craft beer styles, but here's a summary of what you'll regularly find here.

 Pale Ale